smarbal/ocrai-grader/README.md

 Other libraries were available such as TextBlob (which is used for a wider application range) that use AI but I was having mixed results.
 Solutions such as ChatGPT were really good at correcting texts, even with a lot of errors, but I wanted to use open-sourced tools and have everything necessary contained in this repository.

+## Improvements
+- Design could be more responsive (specially on mobile).
+- Code needs refactoring (structure/cleanness).
+- Would be better to have specific AI's for specific tasks such as handwritten text recognition or digits recognition.
+Planned but had settle for current model due to a few issues.
+- Add possibility to change image after loading one.
 ## Sources
 - https://paddleocr.bj.bcebos.com/ebook/Dive_into_OCR.pdf
 - https://learnopencv.com/optical-character-recognition-using-paddleocr/